ajdor/GPUScalp/README.md

 Can be easily modified to match any other product by changing the URLs.
 Website must remain open.

-I am making this available since it has helped grab a GPU for personal usage.
+I am making this available since it has helped me grab a GPU for personal usage.
 No one likes a for profit scalper.